prasadjivane/react-native-resume/README.md

 <img src="images/output.jpg" width=300>

-For any queries you can send message on prasadjivane@gmail.com
+For any queries you can raise change requies in the repository.

 # To Fllow Me
 LinkedIn :- https://www.linkedin.com/in/prasadjivane